-Strategy Action Performance Measure 2018/19 2019/20 2020/21 Responsible area

-Encourage local businesses Contact local Information about the ✓ ✓ ✓ Economic Development

-and tourist venues to businesses to business benefits of good supported by

-provide accessible facilities. promote the accessibility is promoted Community

-benefits of to the business Development.

-· community through a

-and service delivery. variety of methods which

-could include: Economic

-Development

-E-Newsletter, promoting

-external events and

-training on this topic to

-networks including the

-Joondalup Business Association.

-Investigate and implement City officers to Initiatives which J J ✓ All City Business Units.

-ways of encouraging and support initiatives encourage and improve • • • All Oily Dusiness Offics.

-supporting access and which encourage access and inclusion in

-inclusion in the community. and improve access the community are

-and inclusion in the investigated.

-community. g

-,
+Strategy Action Performance Measure 2018/19 2019/20 2020/21 Responsible area Encourage local businesses and tourist venues to provide accessible facilities.
+Contact local businesses to promote the benefits of accessible premises Information about the business benefits of good accessibility is promoted to the business community through a variety of methods which could include: Economic Development E-Newsletter, promoting external events and training on this topic to networks including the Joondalup Business Association. • Economic Development supported by Community Development.
+Investigate and implement ways of encouraging and supporting access and inclusion in the community.
+City officers to support initiatives which encourage and improve access and inclusion in the community.
+Initiatives which encourage and improve access and inclusion in the community are investigated.
+1 1 All City Business Units.